rhaleblian/backstep/README.md

 We begin by trying to give NeXT machines an updated GNU userland.

-The current focus is on NEXTSTEP 3.3 on NeXT hardware.
-OPENSTEP 4.2 is a secondary focus.
+The current focus is on NEXTSTEP 3.3 on NeXT hardware aka

+    m68k-next-nextstep3

+OPENSTEP 4.2 aka

+    m68k-next-nextstep4

+is a secondary focus.

 ## Goals